ipstack-dev/lorawan-server/README.md

 # Lorawan Server

-LoRaWAN server platform, intergating in a single application a Network Server, a Join Server, and an Application Server.
+LoRaWAN server platform, intergating in a single application a LoRaWAN Network Server, Join Server, and Application Server.

 Running the LoRaWAN server is very simple and all you need is:
 - the jar files located in the `lib`;